How to Increase Wordpress Memory Limit

 Why Am I Getting This Error?

-Upon the initial setup of your WordPress website you will have purchased a WordPress hosting plan to get your site online.
+Upon the initial setup of your WordPress website you will have purchased a hosting plan for WordPress to get your site online.
 If you’re not sure where you purchased this from, it is often the same place as where you bought your domain name from but may have also been recommended to you by your web developer.

 Depending on where you purchased your hosting from and which plan you chose, your website will have been allocated a certain amount of resources by the web hosting provider.
 These resources are what powers your website and sometimes when carrying out resource-intensive actions (like uploading lots of files to the media library or installing a new theme/plugin) you may run out of available ‘memory’.
 This may be what causes the error to display.